Narabzad/Set-Based-Text-to-ImageGeneration/README.md

   -n_samples 50 \
   -variety False
 ```
-This script will generated the following grid from [the generated images](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/tree/main/generated_images) give you the following outputs:
+This script will generate the following grid from [the generated images](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/tree/main/generated_images) give you the following outputs:

 ![alt text](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/blob/main/grids/grid_generated_images.png)

-Given [this target image](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/blob/main/pandatarget.png), the script will evaluate rbp based on saliency trajectories as explained in the paper and will show the following outputs:
+Given [this target image](https://github.com/Narabzad/Set-Based-Text-to-ImageGeneration/blob/main/pandatarget.png),the script will evaluate RBP based on saliency trajectories as explained in the paper and show the following outputs:

 ```
 grid of images generated and saved as grids/grid_generated_images.png